How CDIC insurance keeps your savings safe

 This means that eligible deposits in what we call our ‘deposit products’ are covered.
 This includes:

-Positive balances held in our mortgage accounts – such as Manulife One, Manulife One for Business, and Manulife Bank Select – are also eligible for coverage.
+Positive balances held in our mortgage accounts – such as Manulife One and Manulife Bank Select – are also eligible for coverage.

 2. Understand your limits